ArkanisCorporation/Exec-Hangar/README.md

 Licensed under the [MIT License](LICENSE.md).
 A copy is provided in `LICENSE.txt`.

+## Legal Notice

+This is an unofficial Star Citizen fan project.
+Star Citizen®, Roberts Space Industries®, and Cloud Imperium® are trademarks of Cloud Imperium Rights LLC and/or Chris Roberts.
+This site is not endorsed by or affiliated with Cloud Imperium Rights LLC.

 ## Credits

 - Project maintained by NBDBatman / Arkanis Corporation.
-- Inspired by the original tracker at [exec.xyxyll.com](https://exec.xyxyll.com/)—huge thanks to Xyxyll for the groundwork.
+- Inspired by the original tracker at [exec.xyxyll.com](https://exec.xyxyll.com/)-huge thanks to Xyxyll for the groundwork.